SSPENELOPE/react-weatherapp/README.md

 - Lots of neat features have been added.
 I highly suggest creating an account.
 It can be with random details.
 Mess around with the features.
 The offCanvas effect for your previously searched is really cool I thought.
 I put a lot of work into the suggestions as well.
 You can see how I did all that on the profileHeader component and header component.

+- In the works is an admin account that can manage and users on the site.
+I will give the deet for the admin account creation once it is finished

 # Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)